dliang5299/MIDS-207-Final-Project/README.md

 ## Pre-processing and Exploratory Data Analysis (EDA)

-Data pre-processing and EDA are performed in the 'Data_Processing.ipynb' notebook.
+Data pre-processing and EDA are performed in the '01_Data_Processing.ipynb' notebook.
 This process involves:

 - Compiling a game-level database of home and away team performances over the previous 5, 10, and 20 games using the raw scores and Vegas data.
 - Calculating team performance features such as win rate, average total points, rebounds, assists, turnovers, FG%, FT%, and FG3%, normalized by season.